Ktripathi2611/AI-defence-system/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+## Use a Consistent Coding Style

+* Use 4 spaces for indentation rather than tabs
+* Use snake_case for Python files and functions
+* Keep lines under 100 characters
+* Use meaningful variable names

 ## License

 By contributing, you agree that your contributions will be licensed under its MIT License.

-## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md).